oracle-livelabs/database/kubernetes-for-oracledbas/generate-kubeconfig/generate-kubeconfig.md

-# Deploy the Oracle Operator for Kubernetes (OraOperator)
+# Generate the Kubeconfig File

 ## Introduction

-This lab will walk you through establishing a connection to the Kubernetes Cluster.
+This lab will walk you through establishing a connection to the Kubernetes cluster by generating a `kubeconfig` file.

 *Estimated Lab Time:* 1 minute